tue-mps-edu/asd-engd-project-2019-thermal-object-detection/CAD/README.md

 # Design and Manufacturing of Mounting Brackets

 This document explains the CAD design and manufacturing part of mounting brackets.
 There are 2 mounting brackets, which are need to be designed and manufactured, first for mounting the thermal camera and another one for mounting NVIDIA Jetson Xavier to the vehicle.
-The following 2 parts are name as :
+The following 2 parts are named as :

 #### 1. Jetson Xavier Mounting Bracket
 #### 2. Thermal Camera Mounting Bracket